Lyft (NASDAQ:LYFT) Stock Rating Reaffirmed by UBS Group

-UBS Group reiterated their buy rating on shares of Lyft (NASDAQ:LYFT) in a report issued on Wednesday morning, The Fly reports.
-The brokerage currently has a $65.00 target price on the ride-sharing company’s stock, up from their previous target price of $60.00.
+Lyft (NASDAQ:LYFT)‘s stock had its “buy” rating reiterated by stock analysts at UBS Group in a report released on Wednesday, The Fly reports.
+They currently have a $65.00 price objective on the ride-sharing company’s stock, up from their previous price objective of $60.00.
+UBS Group’s price objective indicates a potential upside of 13.90% from the company’s current price.

-A number of other equities analysts have also commented on LYFT.
-Zacks Investment Research raised shares of Lyft from a sell rating to a hold rating and set a $51.00 price target on the stock in a report on Tuesday, January 12th.
-Wedbush increased their target price on Lyft from $48.00 to $53.00 and gave the company an outperform rating in a research note on Thursday, December 3rd.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price target on Lyft from $49.00 to $60.00 in a research note on Thursday, December 3rd.
-Piper Sandler upgraded Lyft from a neutral rating to an overweight rating and increased their price objective for the company from $39.00 to $61.00 in a research report on Monday, December 7th.
-Finally, Royal Bank of Canada dropped their target price on Lyft from $48.00 to $46.00 and set an outperform rating for the company in a research report on Wednesday, November 11th.
-Ten equities research analysts have rated the stock with a hold rating and twenty-four have issued a buy rating to the company.
-The stock currently has a consensus rating of Buy and a consensus target price of $58.79.
+Several other research firms also recently commented on LYFT.
+Morgan Stanley increased their price objective on Lyft from $34.00 to $55.00 and gave the company an “equal weight” rating in a report on Monday, January 11th.
+Cowen increased their price objective on Lyft from $49.00 to $56.00 and gave the company an “outperform” rating in a report on Monday, February 1st.
+KeyCorp increased their price objective on Lyft from $55.00 to $57.00 and gave the company an “overweight” rating in a report on Tuesday.
+DA Davidson increased their price objective on Lyft from $42.00 to $58.00 and gave the company a “buy” rating in a report on Tuesday, December 22nd.
+Finally, Loop Capital increased their price objective on Lyft from $50.00 to $63.00 and gave the company a “buy” rating in a report on Friday, December 18th.
+They noted that the move was a valuation call.
+Ten research analysts have rated the stock with a hold rating and twenty-four have given a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and a consensus target price of $59.39.

-In related news, General Counsel Kristin Sverchek sold 5,000 shares of the stock in a transaction on Friday, November 27th.
-The stock was sold at an average price of $39.23, for a total transaction of $196,150.00.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, CAO Lisa Blackwood-Kapral sold 1,859 shares of the stock in a transaction on Friday, November 27th.
-The shares were sold at an average price of $39.22, for a total value of $72,909.98.
+In related news, CAO Lisa Blackwood-Kapral sold 1,859 shares of the firm’s stock in a transaction on Friday, November 27th.
+The stock was sold at an average price of $39.22, for a total value of $72,909.98.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, General Counsel Kristin Sverchek sold 5,000 shares of the firm’s stock in a transaction on Thursday, January 21st.
+The stock was sold at an average price of $48.48, for a total value of $242,400.00.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 864,243 shares of company stock worth $43,191,175.
-Company insiders own 22.86% of the company’s stock.
+Insiders sold 864,243 shares of company stock worth $43,191,175 in the last 90 days.
+22.86% of the stock is owned by company insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-Great West Life Assurance Co.
-Can grew its stake in shares of Lyft by 59.4% in the third quarter.
-Great West Life Assurance Co.
-Can now owns 54,620 shares of the ride-sharing company’s stock worth $1,092,000 after acquiring an additional 20,364 shares during the period.
-California State Teachers Retirement System boosted its holdings in Lyft by 7.0% in the third quarter.
-California State Teachers Retirement System now owns 428,934 shares of the ride-sharing company’s stock worth $11,817,000 after purchasing an additional 27,900 shares during the last quarter.
-Foundations Investment Advisors LLC grew its position in Lyft by 10.4% in the 4th quarter.
-Foundations Investment Advisors LLC now owns 15,450 shares of the ride-sharing company’s stock worth $734,000 after purchasing an additional 1,451 shares during the period.
-Creative Financial Designs Inc. ADV purchased a new stake in Lyft during the 4th quarter valued at $34,000.
-Finally, IBM Retirement Fund purchased a new stake in Lyft during the 3rd quarter valued at $217,000.
-71.33% of the stock is currently owned by hedge funds and other institutional investors.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+FMR LLC grew its position in Lyft by 11.0% in the fourth quarter.
+FMR LLC now owns 46,172,562 shares of the ride-sharing company’s stock valued at $2,268,458,000 after acquiring an additional 4,565,032 shares during the last quarter.
+BlackRock Inc. grew its position in Lyft by 38.6% in the fourth quarter.
+BlackRock Inc. now owns 13,163,004 shares of the ride-sharing company’s stock valued at $646,697,000 after acquiring an additional 3,668,050 shares during the last quarter.
+Baillie Gifford & Co. grew its position in Lyft by 1.7% in the fourth quarter.
+Baillie Gifford & Co. now owns 11,229,613 shares of the ride-sharing company’s stock valued at $551,711,000 after acquiring an additional 191,951 shares during the last quarter.
+Jackson Square Partners LLC grew its position in Lyft by 25.0% in the third quarter.
+Jackson Square Partners LLC now owns 4,916,408 shares of the ride-sharing company’s stock valued at $135,447,000 after acquiring an additional 983,228 shares during the last quarter.
+Finally, Primecap Management Co.
+CA grew its position in Lyft by 2.9% in the fourth quarter.
+Primecap Management Co.
+CA now owns 3,841,806 shares of the ride-sharing company’s stock valued at $188,748,000 after acquiring an additional 106,941 shares during the last quarter.
+Hedge funds and other institutional investors own 71.33% of the company’s stock.

 Lyft, Inc operates a peer-to-peer marketplace for on-demand ridesharing in the United States and Canada.
 The company offers riders, personalized and on-demand access to various transportation options.
 It provides Ridesharing Marketplace, which enable drivers to provide their transportation services to riders.